 The criteria for receiving a scholarship are the same as those used for admitting a student to the School of Law.
 Applications are reviewed on a whole file basis with attention paid to those students who display broad strength in a combination of LSAT, undergraduate GPA, and mission fit.

 All scholarships are offered on a three-year basis, meaning that students retain the scholarship provided they remain in good academic standing.
+This means our scholarships are not conditional scholarships as defined in ABA Standard 509, Interpretation 509-4.
 For more information on the UST Law Scholarship policy, refer to Section II-6 of the policy manual.

 The President’s Scholarship is awarded on behalf of Father Dennis Dease, President of the University of St. Thomas.
 President’s Scholars typically reflect strength in their academic performance and demonstrate a compelling fit with the mission of the School of Law.
 President’s Scholars receive a full-tuition scholarship.

 The Dean’s Scholarship is awarded on behalf of the Dean of the University of St. Thomas School of Law.
 Dean’s Scholars typically reflect strength in their academic performance and demonstrate a compelling fit with the mission of the School of Law.
-Dean’s Scholars receive a partial-tuition scholarship that can range up to a $28,000 annual award for the three years of law school.
+Dean’s Scholars receive a partial-tuition scholarship that can range up to 90% of tuition annual award for the three years of law school.

-Beginning with last application cycle, 2011-2012, the University of St. Thomas School of Law launched the Dean's Service Scholarship program.
-Every admissible applicant who has completed or is scheduled to complete a service commitment through one of the organizations listed below is guaranteed an $8,000 renewable three-year scholarship.
+The University of St. Thomas School of Law offers a Dean's Service Scholarship.
+Every admissible applicant who has completed or is scheduled to complete a service commitment through one of the organizations listed below is guaranteed a 20% renewable three-year scholarship.
 The terms of service must be one year or longer.

-Service scholars will also be eligible for additional Dean's scholarship awards ranging from $3,000 to $30,000.
+Service scholars will also be eligible for additional Dean's scholarship awards ranging from 10% to 90% of tuition.
 There is no additional scholarship application required for the Service Scholarship award, but an applicant must include a statement in their application materials at the time of application indicating their service period and may be asked for documentation verifying the completion of the service commitment.

 American Association for Justice (AAJ) Law Student Scholarships and Awards